obita-tech/catalog/obitamockbank100.catalog.obita.tech/resources/developerGuide.md

 #### Main components of the frontend

-##### App :
+##### Account Management :

-This is the component where all the REST APIs are declared.
-All the requests and responses are handled here.
+This is the component where all the account-related tasks are gathered.
+Users can check their account details with recent transactions.
+Users can create new accounts and also can update their account balance.

-##### Controller :
+##### Transaction Management :

-This is the component to handle the business logic of all the REST APIs exposed through the App.
-All the database interactions go here.
+This is the component to handle all the transaction-related tasks.
+Users can make transactions and view the transaction history.

-##### DB Process :
+##### Beneficiary Management :

-This is the component to handle the database configurations.
+This is the component to handle all the beneficiaries related tasks.
+Users can add and delete their beneficiaries, and use them in transactions.

 ### API Documentation

-The API documentation provides a comprehensive reference for our Open Banking APIs.
+The API documentation provides a comprehensive reference for the Mock Banking APIs.
 The documentation includes the following: - API Reference - Authentication and Authorization - Data Formats - Error Handling

 ### Swagger UI [Link]

-Our Open Banking solution provides a Swagger UI to explore and interact with the APIs.
+The Mock Banking solution provides a Swagger UI to explore and interact with the APIs.
 The Swagger UI allows you to:

     - View API endpoints and parameters
     - Try out API requests and see responses
     - Generate client code in multiple programming languages

-### Development

-#### Extend GW

-#### Extend IAM

-#### Extend OCM

-#### Extend DCR Interface

-#### Extend BI

 ### Error Handling

-Our Open Banking solution provides comprehensive error handling to help developers diagnose and resolve issues.
+The Mock Banking solution provides comprehensive error handling to help developers diagnose and resolve issues.
 The error handling includes the following:

-Error Codes |Error Messages
+Error Codes | Error Messages |
 Troubleshooting Guide

 ### Security

-Security is a critical aspect of Open Banking solutions.
+Security is a critical aspect of Mock Banking solutions.
 Our solution provides the following security features:

-Strong Customer Authentication (SCA)
+Strong Customer Authentication (SCA) |
-Client Authentication
+Client Authentication |
-OAuth2 Authorization Framework
+OAuth2 Authorization Framework |
 TLS Encryption

 ### Performance

-Our Open Banking solution is designed to perform under high loads.
+The Mock Banking solution is designed to perform under high loads.
 We use the following techniques to optimize performance:

-Caching
+Caching |
-Asynchronous Processing
+Asynchronous Processing |
 Distributed Architecture

 ### Integration

-Our Open Banking solution is designed to integrate with third-party systems.
+The Mock Banking solution is designed to integrate with third-party systems.
 We provide the following integration features:

 API Management
-Integration Adapters
-Webhooks

-### Analytics

-Our Open Banking solution provides comprehensive analytics to help banks understand how their customers are using the system.
-The analytics include the following:

-Usage Metrics
-Transaction Analytics
-Business Intelligence

 ### Support

-If you encounter issues or have questions while working with our Open Banking solution, please contact our support team at `support@obita.tech`.
+If you encounter issues or have questions while working with the Mock Banking solution, please contact our support team at `support@obita.tech`.